2nOrderEDO/Python_Measurement_Error_Formatting/README.md

 # Python Error Formatting function

-Give this function a **value** and its **error/uncertainity** (145.7 and 3.4) and returns a string with scientific format (146 ± 3)  with one significant digit error and the correct number of significant digits for the value.
+This function takes two floats, a **value** and its **error/uncertainity** (145.7 and 3.4) and returns a **string** with scientific format (146 ± 3) showing one significant digit error and the correct number of significant digits for the value given the specified error.

 Example: | Output
 ---|---